swcarpentry/shell-novice/05-script.md

 >
 > Q3.
 How would you change this script to find out how much you spend in user-defined location/store?
 > A3.
 Add `$SearchStore` as a third argument at the command line and assign  ($3) to `SearchStore` within the script.
-> For example, to record spendings at Half Price Books:
+> For example, to record spending at Half Price Books:
 > `bash WhereDoMyMoneyGo.sh ../BankStatements ../Results "Half Price Books" `
 > And make this change within the script: `SearchStore="Starbucks"` to `SearchStore=$3`
 >